-Many popular breakfast and bread spreads are natural products composed of fruits, nuts, seeds, and yeasts.
-Children are frequent consumers of many of these popular spreads.
+Over the last few years, studies have found high levels of contamination in grapes and grape products such as juice and wine.
+Recent studies have been conducted showing the presence of arsenic in apple juices and wine.
+Arsenic based pesticides, particularly lead arsenate, were in widespread use around the world up until the late 1980's and 90s.
+Despite arsenic residue being recognized as a potential problem from the turn of the century, lead arsenate was one of the most widely used pesticides in the nation and was applied to millions of acres of crops through the 1940's.
+Lead arsenate was the most commonly applied pesticide in fruit orchards, many still in use, so potential for arsenic contamination remains.
+Heavy metal pesticides were designed to be persistent and can cause environmental and health problems decades after being banned.
+Many popular breakfast and bread spreads are natural products composed of fruit, nuts, seeds and yeasts.
+Children are frequent consumers of many of these popular spreads and dried fruits.
 Studies of individual spread components such as grapes, nuts and cocoa beans have reported significant amounts of heavy metal contamination.
-Lead arsenate was the most commonly applied pesticide in fruit and nut orchards, many still in use, so potential for arsenic contamination remains.
-Heavy metal pesticides were designed to be persistent and can cause environmental and health problems decades after being banned.
-In this study, various samples of bread spreads including fruit spreads, peanut butter, nut butters, yeast spreads, and cocoa spreads were tested for heavy metal contamination.
+In this study, various samples of dried fruits (including raisins) and bread spreads (including fruit spreads, peanut butter, nut butters, yeast spreads and cocoa spreads) were tested for heavy metal contamination.
 Samples were digested using microwave digestion and testing by ICP-MS to determine heavy metal contamination possible in these common foods.